Korean Number Systems: Native vs Sino-Korean Numbers – When to Use Which

 • Leave a comment: Participate in our online discussions.

-Learning a new language opens up a window to understanding a new culture, and the Korean number systems are a perfect example of this.
-Keep practicing, stay curious, and enjoy the journey of learning Korean. 감사합니다 (Gamsahamnida) for joining us on this educational adventure, and we look forward to seeing your progress in mastering Korean numbers and more!
+Indeed, learning a new language opens up a window to understanding a new culture, and the Korean number systems are a perfect example of this.
+Keep practicing, stay curious, and enjoy the journey of learning Korean.
+Numbers are also essential for telling the time in Korean — check that out next! 감사합니다 (Gamsahamnida) for joining us on this educational adventure, and we look forward to seeing your progress in mastering Korean numbers and more!